eddycharly/k8s-training/microk8s/install/readme.md

 `multipass` let's you run an ubuntu virtual machine easily.

-if trying to install `microk8s`on macos or windows, you will to install `multipass`.
+if trying to install `microk8s`on macos or windows, you will have to install `multipass`.

 if trying to install `microk8s`on linux, you can try to install directly on your local machine but it's not guaranteed to work out of the box.